-New York State Consolidated Fiscal Reporting and Subject: Appendix DD - COPS and CSP Medicaid Revenue (OMH Only) Section: 63.0 Page: 63.3 Claiming Manual Reporting Period: July 1, 2012 to June 30, 2013 Issued: 05/13
+New York State Consolidated Fiscal Reporting and Subject: Appendix DD - COPS and CSP Medicaid Revenue (OMH Only) Section: 63.0 Page: 63.3 Claiming Manual Issued: 11/14

 Budgeting on the CBR

 - (a) Total CSP revenue is to be budgeted on Line 17 Medicaid of the DMH-2 in the column of the CSP program for which the revenue is intended (and not in the column of the licensed outpatient program that is to generate the revenue). - (b) CSP revenue is to be allocated on the DMH-3 with all other Medicaid revenue consistent with the direction provided in Section 15.0 of the CBR manual (the DMH-3 Section). - (c) CSP overpayments from prior years do not need to be included on the budget (but need to be included on the claim).